-There are literally dozens of sleep disorders recognized by the International Classification of Sleep Disorders (ICSD-2), including sleep apnea and insomnia.
+There are literally dozens of sleep disorders recognized by the Classification of Sleep Disorders (ICSD-2), including sleep apnea and insomnia.
 Surprisingly, having both Obstructive Sleep Apnea (OSA) and insomnia can be a common occurrence.
 A study concluded that nearly the same amount of those who sought treatment for OSA were also found to have insomnia and vice versa.

 If you have sleep apnea and also experience anxiety or depression, you could have sleep apnea and insomnia, so a visit to a sleep specialist might be in order.
 A sleep specialist will help you determine if you should complete a sleep study, or a behavioral therapy recommendation may be made for insomnia.

 The relationship between sleep apnea and insomnia may be confusing to process, but think of it as a car engine that’s not starting.
 It could be because of a dead battery, bad alternator, dirty spark plugs, or even cold weather—but the mechanic has to investigate what’s causing issues with the engine.
 If sleep apnea was the engine, insomnia could be a possible cause.